Supporting someone with cancer and dementia

 Planning for the future

-If someone has dementia, it is likely their ability to make decisions (mental capacity) will be affected in the future.
+If someone has dementia, it is likely that their ability to make decisions (mental capacity) will be affected in the future.
 There may be a time when they are no longer able to make decisions or communicate easily.

 The person you care for may already have an idea of how they would like to be treated at the end of their life.
-If they are able to plan ahead, it can help you and the health professionals caring for them.
+If they are able to plan ahead, it can help you and the healthcare professionals caring for them.

-• Wishes and preferences for care (advance statements)
+Wishes and preferences for care (advance statements)

 The person you care for can talk to you, or to someone else they trust, about how they would like to be cared for.
 They can also write down their wishes and preferences and share them with family members and healthcare professionals.
 This is called an advance statement.

-• Advance decisions and directives to refuse treatment
+Advance decisions and directives to refuse treatment

-This document is called an advance decision to refuse treatment in England and Wales or Northern Ireland.
-It is called an advance directive in Scotland.
+An advance decision to refuse treatment (ADRT) is sometimes known as an advance decision or advance directive.
 It is a decision about treatments the person you care for does not want to have.
-For example, they may decide that if their breathing stops, they do not want doctors to try to bring them back to life (resuscitate them).
-Or that if they are very ill and have an infection, they do not want to be given antibiotics.
+For example, they may decide that if their breathing stops, they do not want treatment to try to bring them back to life (resuscitate them).
+Or they may decide that if they are very ill and have an infection, they do not want to be given antibiotics.

-• Power of attorney
+Power of attorney

 Although someone can create their own power of attorney, it can help to speak to a solicitor.
 They will make sure it meets all the requirements of the law.
 If you do not have a solicitor, you can find one by contacting the Law Society.